open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** 1 round

-You send a short message of twenty-­‐‑five words or less to a creature with which you are familiar.
+You send a short message of twenty-­five words or less to a creature with which you are familiar.
 The creature hears the message in its mind, recognizes you as the sender if it knows you, and can answer in a like manner immediately.
 The spell enables creatures with Intelligence scores